CodeWithSomesh/MailChimp-Newsletter-Project/README.md

 # MailChimp-Newsletter-Project
 Newsletter project using MailChimp API, Node,js and Express.js

-This is a project which uses the Mailchimp API to make a NEWSLETTER webapp where you just signup for the newsletter using your details like firstname ,lastname and email address.
+This is a project which uses the Mailchimp API to make a NEWSLETTER webapp where you just signup for the newsletter using your details like firstname, lastname and email address.

 ## 1. Landing page